Amartya101/TuBA/README.md

 ### Prerequisites

-You need the data.table package
+You need the data.table package.
+You can install it using the following command:

 ```
-Give examples
+install.packages(data.table,dependencies = T)
 ```

 ### Installing